simracingtools/teamtactics/README.md

 is used.

-Each collection contains an 'info' document containing the track name, max. session laps and max. session time.
+Each collection contains an 'info' document containing the track name, team name, client version, max. session laps and max. session time.
 Depending on the event type only one of the latter is relevant.

 The telemetry data mentioned above is collected in one document per lap - so document '1' contains data for race lap 1.

+## Developer info
-# Build
+### Build

 Follow instructions at
 https://stackoverflow.com/questions/55848884/google-cloud-firestore-distribution-doesnt-get-added-to-pyinstaller-build